tdwg/bdq/tg2/_review/docs/tutorial/index.md

 But, "contains some value" might be interpreted in different ways by different developers, so we will use an explicit concept from BDQ that allows developers to look in one place for the meaning of "contains some value", and know that this is a standard concept that gets reused.

-The [bdq:](../list/bdq/index.md) vocabulary contains a term for just this purpose: [bdq:NotEmpty](../list/bdq/index.md#bdq_NotEmpty), a standard definition of this common concept for reuse in many tests, preventing ambiguity in implementation.
+The [bdqval:](../list/bdq/index.md) vocabulary contains a term for just this purpose: [bdqval:NotEmpty](../list/bdq/index.md#bdq_NotEmpty), a standard definition of this common concept for reuse in many tests, preventing ambiguity in implementation.
 Thus, we can rephrase the expected response to link to this BDQ concept:

-**Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT
+**Expected Response** COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty; otherwise NOT_COMPLIANT

 This means that implementers should examine the input data, evaluate the statements in order, and return a result from the first statement that is true.
-* COMPLIANT if dwc:footprintWKT is bdq:NotEmpty;
+* COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty;
 * otherwise NOT_COMPLIANT

-In this simple case, if `dwc:footprintWKT` is `bdq:NotEmpty`, the Test should return COMPLIANT and stop there.
-If `dwc:footprintWKT` is not `bdq:NotEmpty` (i.e. is `bdq:Empty`), the Test should return NOT_COMPLIANT.
+In this simple case, if `dwc:footprintWKT` is `bdqval:NotEmpty`, the Test should return COMPLIANT and stop there.
+If `dwc:footprintWKT` is not `bdqval:NotEmpty` (i.e. is `bdqval:Empty`), the Test should return NOT_COMPLIANT.

 Formally in the bdqffdq: ontology, `Specification` is a class, which has a `bdqffdq:hasExpectedResponse` property (the `Expected Response` text).
 The Specification can have other properties for source authorities, parameters and default values.
 The specification for a simple Test is found in the text of the `hasExpectedResponse`, in a more complex test, the specification is found split across all these properties of the `Specification` class instance.
 When we talk about the specification of a Test, we mean the `Expected Response`, sometimes combined with other properties of a `Specification`.

 See also:
 * [Reading a Specification](../guide/implementers/index.md#232-reading-a-specification-non-normative) in the Implementers Guide.
-* [The bdq: vocabulary](../list/bdq/index.md) for standard concepts that can be used in Test specifications.
+* [The bdqval: vocabulary](../list/bdq/index.md) for standard concepts that can be used in Test specifications.
 * The `Data Quality Solutions` portions of the diagrams in [Concepts in the Framework](../guide/bdqffdq/index.md#223-concepts-in-the-framework-test-types-validation-issue-measure-amendment-non-normative) in the bdqffdq: guide.

 #### 4.7.1 What Isn't Said in the Test Specification (non-normative)

 For the purposes of simplicity and clarity, the expected response does not include all the details of a `Response` from a Test, just the key elements that implementers need to understand the logic of the Test.
 The response from a Test is required to contain metadata (`bdqffdq:hasResponseStatus`), the value of the result of the Test (`bdqffdq:hasResponseResult` or `bdqffdq:hasResponseResultValue`) and a human readable statement about why the Test reached the conclusion it did in a particular case (`bdqffdq:hasResponseComment`).

-**Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT
+**Expected Response** COMPLIANT if dwc:footprintWKT is bdqval:NotEmpty; otherwise NOT_COMPLIANT

 This is shorthand for the explicit, but much harder to read:
-* bdqffdq:hasResponseStatus is RUN_HAS_RESULT and bdqffdq:hasResponseResult is COMPLIANT with an explanatory bdqffdq:hasResponseComment that dwc:footprintWKT contains a value if dwc:footprintWKT is bdq:NotEmpty;
+* bdqffdq:hasResponseStatus is RUN_HAS_RESULT and bdqffdq:hasResponseResult is COMPLIANT with an explanatory bdqffdq:hasResponseComment that dwc:footprintWKT contains a value if dwc:footprintWKT is bdqval:NotEmpty;
 * otherwise bdqffdq:hasResponseStatus is RUN_HAS_RESULT and bdqffdq:hasResponseResult is NOT_COMPLIANT with an explanatory bdqffdq:hasResponseComment stating that dwc:footprintWKT contains no value.

 `Responses` from Tests must have the tripartite status, result, and comment structure, but the `Expected Response` in the test specification is a concise statement of the logic of the test, without all of these details (details for which the content is explicit in the BDQ standard, e.g. if the result is COMPLIANT, the status must be RUN_HAS_RESULT, and there must be a comment).